Disabling the Microsoft Windows System Restore

 - Click Programs, Accessories, and then Tools

-- Within the System Restore window, click "System Restore Settings" link.
+- In the System Restore window, click "System Restore Settings" link.

 - In the System Properties window, check the "Turn off System Restore" box.